AlexTseng01/augmentify/README.md

 #### **How to install (Windows 11)**

+First, ensure you have the necessary libraries: pip install albumentations opencv-python

 1. Open a shell
 2. cd into your preferred directory to install the program